Management of Failed Spinal Anesthesia

 Management of failed spinal block:

--The precise management of failed spinal block will depend on the nature of the inadequacy and the time at which it becomes apparent.
+-The precise management of a failed spinal block will depend on the nature of the inadequacy and the time at which it becomes apparent.

 -The slower the onset of either motor or sensory block, the more likely is the block to be inadequate, so the more detailed assessment should be.